Guide to Disneyland Magic Key Annual Pass: 2026 Prices, Perks, Blockout Dates & Discounts

 Some additional noteworthy details: A monthly payment plan is available exclusively for California Residents living in ZIP Codes 90000—96199.
 Twelve monthly payments based on remaining balance after one-time down payment on date of Magic Key pass purchase.

-Current Magic Key holders have the opportunity during their renewal window to renew into one of several passes that are being made available for the 2023 Magic Key program.
+Current Magic Key holders have the opportunity during their renewal window to renew into one of several passes that are being made available for the 2026 Magic Key program.
 The quantity of passes and pass types available for renewal or purchase may be limited and passes or a pass type may not be available from time to time or at any given time.

 The biggest consideration when choosing which Magic Key is right for you is the blockout dates.
 One thing you’ll definitely want to consult is Disneyland’s Magic Key Access Calendar.
 This shows blockout dates and dynamic reservation availability all in one handy location, for each tier of Annual Pass.

-When it comes to using your Magic Key, one thing to know is that holders who are a “no show” for 3 reservations in a 90-day window will be unable to make new park reservations for 30 days.
+When it comes to using your Magic Key, one thing to know is that Passholders who are a “no show” for 3 reservations in a 90-day window will be unable to make new park reservations for 30 days.
 This probably is not a major detail as we don’t anticipate many Annual Passholders making “land grab” reservations given the limits on each, but it’s still worth knowing.

 Existing park reservations at that time will not be cancelled.
 A Magic Key holder who enters the designated park any time before closing on the day of the reservation is not considered a “no-show.”
 Magic Key holders who timely cancel a reservation are also not considered a “no-show.”
 Cancellation of a reservation must be done on the day before the reserved date.

-Finally, there will be Magic Keyholder benefits, including:
+Finally, there are Magic Keyholder benefits, including:

 - Magic Key Terrace: a re-imagined lounge just for Magic Key holders plus their friends and family